 Cancer.
 This difficult and complicated disease that has increased its onset of presentation, having affected millions of people worldwide, and it does not discriminates between age, race, religion, sex.
 It is simply a disease that we all come to live with, and our genetics predispose each one of us of having it active at any moment during our life, specially when we have a family history of this disease.

-Because cancer does not discriminates between age, we do know more than 20% of patients fighting this disease are on their reproductive years, most of them less than 40 years old.
+Because cancer does not discriminates between age, we do know more than 20% of patients fighting this disease are on their reproductive years, most of them in their 40’s.

 Innovation keeps opening doors for new opportunities in science, and these fertility preservation techniques for oncology patients offer a whole different story on the future of these patients.
 Unfortunately, we still a long way to win the battle against cancer, but we are certainly putting a big fight and preventing the side effects.
 Infertility among them.